 You don’t have to worry about getting your medical certificate either.

-The main requirements (besides flight hours) to become a private pilot are getting your medical certificate, being able to read, speak, and understand English, and meeting the age requirement of 17 years old.
+The main requirements (besides flight hours) to become a private pilot are getting your medical certificate, being able to read, speak, and understand English, and meeting the private pilot age requirement of 17 years old.

 Waiting to obtain your private pilot’s license at the age of 17 might seem time-consuming, but the wait and benefits are worth it in the long run.